-- Tumors clinically staged as T4 or N3
+- Tumors clinically staged as anyT with N3 disease or unresectable disease

 - Definitive evidence of metastatic disease with exception of axillary lymph nodes or mammary nodes

-- Synchronous bilateral breast cancer (invasive or ducal carcinoma in situ [DCIS])
+- Synchronous bilateral breast cancer (invasive or ductal carcinoma in situ [DCIS])

-- Treatment including radiation therapy, chemoT, biotherapy, and/or hormonal therapy for the currently diagnosed breast cancer prior to study entry
+- Treatment with biotherapy, and/or hormonal therapy for the currently diagnosed breast cancer prior to study entry

-- Any sex hormonal therapy, e.g., birth control pills, ovarian hormonal replacement therapy, etc. (These patients are eligible if this therapy is discontinued 1 week prior to registration)
+- Any sex hormonal therapy, e.g., birth control pills, ovarian hormonal replacement therapy, etc. within 2 weeks prior to the collection of cells

 - Other malignancies unless the patient is considered to be disease-free for 5 or more years prior to randomization and is deemed by the physician to be at low risk for recurrence; patients with the following cancers are eligible if diagnosed and treated within the past 5 years: carcinoma in situ of the cervix, carcinoma in situ of the colon, melanoma in situ, and basal cell or squamous cell carcinoma of the skin